Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Rationale and key questions

 Because many discussions of welfare in both biological and artificial systems link it to conscious experience, it is important to clarify our focus.
 In our case, the behavior we examine is intended to provide a direct measure of the system’s preferences, rather than its conscious experience \emph{per se}.
 Our assumption is that preferences robustly correlate with welfare \citep{moret2025ai}, while leaving open whether the relationship is constitutive \citep{heathwood2016desire} or merely causal.
 In this view, an individual is better off, all else being equal, when a greater number of their preferences are fulfilled.

 Importantly, our experiments are not directly concerned with the question whether the models we test are welfare subjects, i.e. whether they are capable of welfare in the first place.
 Instead, we are taking a position of epistemic humility and working under the assumption that they \emph{might} be capable of welfare.
-Our main question is how to measure model welfare, \emph{conditional} on the assumption that such models are welfare subjects.
+Our main question is how to measure model welfare, \emph{conditional} on the assumption that such models are welfare subjects.\footnote{We should note that this issue is not all-or-nothing.
+While our measures are much more informative when interpreted as measures of welfare states in models presupposed to be welfare subjects, they might also shed some light on whether models qualify as welfare subjects at all.
+For instance, if models answer a welfare questionnaire in an entirely random fashion despite good grounds for thinking the questionnaire tracks welfare across all language-using welfare subjects, that pattern could count as one consideration against their status as welfare subjects.
+Conversely, if independently plausible welfare measures converge on results consistent with a particular welfare state, this convergence could count as one consideration in favor of treating models as welfare subjects}

+For the same reason, our measures are not intended to confirm whether models have preferences under demanding views of preferences which may require consciousness, specific internal structural properties or causal relations to other mental states (cf. \citeay{goldstein2025ai}).
+What we do is investigate whether models exhibit stable preferences in the domains we tested, operationalized as significant correlations between stated preferences and behavioral choices (Experiment 1) and consistency across instances of self-reported states on an eudaimonic welfare questionnaire (Experiment 2).
+Conditional on models being welfare subjects, it is plausible that if our measures converge, such findings correlate with welfare states.
+However, we acknowledge that on more demanding conceptions of preferences, our results do not provide strong evidence that models have preferences, and thus do not directly establish that models have welfare.

 Nevertheless, regardless of whether current models qualify as welfare subjects, our experiments may prove valuable by providing a proof of concept for how welfare could be measured in future models, should some of them develop the capacity for it.
+In addition, someone who rejects our theoretical justification of why our measures are linked to welfare or who simply has other interests - e.g. understanding the behavioral tendencies of models that are relevant to AI safety - may still find our experiments illuminating.
+In particular, they may still regard our research as providing measures of preferences that are operationally defined with respect to behavioral tendencies.